squidfunk/mkdocs-material/docs/setup/building-for-offline-usage.md

     experienced with MkDocs.

-The plugin will automatically disable [`use_directory_urls`][use_directory_urls] via `mkdocs.yml`, ensuring that the user can open your documentation directly from the local file system.
+The plugin will automatically disable [`use_directory_urls`][use_directory_urls] via `mkdocs.yml`, ensuring that users can open your documentation directly from the local file system.

 The following configuration options are available: